ausmartinez/MBARI-RetinaNet-ODM/retina-error-replication.md

  --num_epochs=1
 ```

+ ` --training_file_pattern=${STORAGE_BUCKET}/pathTo/TFRecords/*train* \` is the only     line that differs from the tutorial.
+We feel this should get the most attention as i    t points to the TFRecords we uploaded to the bucket.

 It will take a few moments to to eventually stop running, but you should expect an error similar to this.

-` --training_file_pattern=${STORAGE_BUCKET}/pathTo/TFRecords/*train* \` is the only line that differs from the tutorial.
-We feel this should get the most attention as it points to the TFRecords we uploaded to the bucket.

 ```
 Error recorded from infeed: StringToNumberOp could not norrectly convert string: StaM_6701_NF_tripod_20161114_03_13_42.JPG